We’ve awarded national charity Sense more than £1.3 million to help thousands of people with complex disabilities to access sport for the first time.

-The sessions will support more than two and half thousand people with high-level support needs, aged from five to over 50 to access sport and physical activity over the next three years.
+The sessions will support more than 2,500 people with high-level support needs, aged from five to over 50, to access sport and physical activity over the next three years.

 “We are delighted to announce today’s investment into Sense,” he said.
 “It continues their excellent work supporting people with complex disabilities to enjoy the benefits that increased physical activity brings, such as improvements to mental wellbeing and social connectedness.